Do you want to limit the width of oEmbeds in WordPress?

-In this article, we’ll show you how to set oEmbed max-width in WordPress so you have more control over your site layout.
+In this article, we will show you how to set oEmbed max width in WordPress so you have complete control over your site layout.

 Why Fix the OEmbed Maximum Width in WordPress?

 Note: Although Facebook and Instagram both supported oEmbed in the past, Meta has since dropped support for oEmbed.
-The good news is that it is easy to repair this broken feature.
-For more information, please see our guide on how to fix the Facebook and Instagram oEmbed issue in WordPress.
+For step-by-step instructions on how to repair this feature, please see our guide on how to fix the Facebook and Instagram oEmbed issue in WordPress.

-That being said, let’s see how you can add this feature and set a maximum oEmbed width in WordPress.
-Simply use the quick links below to jump straight to the method you want to use.
+That being said, let’s see how you can add this missing feature and set a maximum oEmbed width in WordPress.
+Simply use the quick links below to jump straight to the method you want to use:

 However, the embed shortcode and its width and height parameters don’t work for all oEmbed providers.
 For example, you can’t use it to set the height and width of a Giphy embed in WordPress.
 In that case, you can try one of the other methods mentioned below.

-Instead of pasting the URL into the post editor, you’ll need to add a shortcode block.
-Inside it, you’ll need to use the embed shortcode and then add the width and height parameters.
+Instead of pasting the URL into the post editor, you’ll need to create a shortcode block.
+You can then add width and height parameters to the embed code.

-You’ll also need to replace the URL with the video or content you want to embed.
+Just change the width and height values to suit your own needs and replace the URL with the content you want to embed.

-When you’re happy with the page, click on either ‘Update’ or ‘Publish.’
+When you are happy with the page, just click on either ‘Update’ or ‘Publish.’

 The embedded content should now fit neatly into the available space.

-The WordPress block editor comes with several embed blocks for different oEmbed services.
+The WordPress block editor comes with several embed blocks for different oEmbed services, such as blocks for Twitter, YouTube livestreams and videos, and SoundCloud embeds.

 Some of these blocks allow you to change the alignment of the embed and set the content to ‘Wide width’ or ‘Full width.’

-How these settings look on your website will vary depending on the content, and your WordPress theme.
-However, this is a quick and easy method so it’s worth seeing if it works for your website.
+The end result may vary depending on your WordPress theme.
+However, this is a quick and easy method, so it’s worth seeing if it works for your WordPress website.

 Simply click on the ‘Align’ button in the small toolbar above the block.
 Then, select either ‘Wide width’ or ‘Full width.’

 If this fixes the maximum width issue for the embed, then you can go ahead and publish the page.
-If you’re not happy with how it looks, then you’ll need to try a different method.
+If you are not happy with how it looks, then you’ll need to try a different method.

 By default, WordPress automatically adds CSS classes to different areas of your site.

 It also adds several CSS classes to embed blocks.
-You can use these CSS classes to to set a maximum width for embeds on your WordPress website.
+You can use these CSS classes to set a maximum width for embeds on your WordPress blog.

-This is useful if you want to use the same maximum size for a specific type of embed, such as YouTube embeds.
+This is a good choice if you want to set a maximum size for a specific type of embed, such as embedded Tweets.
 It also allows you to create a maximum size for all embedded content, regardless of type.

 Then, hover your mouse over the embedded content and right-click.
 In the menu that appears, select the ‘Inspect’ tool.

-This opens a new panel that shows all the CSS classes WordPress added to the embedded content.
+This opens a new panel showing all the CSS classes WordPress added to the embedded content.
 You can use these classes to set a maximum width for this type of embed.

-To target a specific oEmbed provider, you’ll need to use the .wp-block-embed-providername
+To target a specific oEmbed provider, you’ll typically use .wp-block-embed-providername

 .wp-block-embed-pinterest {